rodrigo749/coin-converter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.

-This is a simple project to convert coins - This app can be access by the url: https://coin-converter-7fd9c.web.app This App was hosting free at firebse hosting
+This is a simple project to convert coins - This app can be access by the url: https://coin-converter-7fd9c.web.app This app is hosted for free on firebse hosting.

 ## Install dependencies